Route Grade Votings

 Total votes cast 71

-14m.
-Start up the arete to the flake then traverse right just above the useful sapling to the right edge of the face.
-Climb to a 'cave' then finish direct on broken flakes.
+Start up the arete to the flake then traverse right just above the pruned sapling to the right edge of the face.
+Climb to a small cave then finish direct on broken flakes.
 Sadly escapable.

 Login to your ROCKFAX account to add your comments - Search for comments.